emilyantosch/shc_pr3_vl/SOL2/slides_6/main.typ

     #text(size: 16pt)[

-      - Klasse wird durch Schlüsselwort abstract zu abstrakter Klasse
+      - Class becomes abstract class through keyword abstract
-      - Effekt: Es können keine Objekte der Klasse erstellt werden.
+      - Effect: No objects of the class can be created.
-      - Stattdessen:
+      - Instead:
-        - Klasse ableiten und in (konkreten = nicht abstrakten) Subklassen erweitern
+        - Derive class and extend in (concrete = non-abstract) subclasses
-        - Objekte der Subklassen erstellen
+        - Create objects of the subclasses
       ```java
       	public abstract class A {
       	    // ...